rokubop/talon-mouse-rig/README.md

 # Talon Mouse Rig

-All purpose mouse rig for Talon with a fluent API for position, speed, direction, tags, callbacks, durations, easing, and reverts.
+All purpose mouse rig for Talon with a fluent API for position, speed, direction, layers, callbacks, durations, easing, and reverts.

 ## Examples